LiveGTech/Adapt-UI/docs/en/getting-started.md

 ```

 Now test the app.
 You should be able to navigate forwards by pressing the new button, and then navigate back again by pressing the back button in the header.

+## Next steps
+Congrats!
+You've got a basic app working.
+We have other guides for what you can do with Adapt UI, for which you can choose what you want to learn next.

+* Learn how to localise your app: [Localising apps using the Adapt UI `l10n` module](localising-apps.md)